 Iceland is a part of the Schengen Area.
-All citizens of the European Union and of other countries in the Schengen Area can enter Iceland with a Citizen Card (for British travellers), identity card or valid passport.
+All citizens of the European Union and of other countries in the Schengen Area can enter Iceland with a currently valid Citizen Card (for British travellers), identity card or passport.

 American and Canadian citizens will need to present a passport to enter Iceland.
 If you are a citizen of another country, even if you are legally a temporary resident of one of the aforementioned countries, we would recommend that you contact the embassy of your country of citizenship in Iceland to enquire about the conditions for your entering Iceland.

 You’ll fill out an enquiry for your trip to Iceland being as specific as possible.
 You can also call us on Skype or by phone (+354) 533-1160.
 This kind of direct contact with the people organizing your trip will save time and allow you to express your needs more clearly, so take advantage of it!
 But still, keep the time change in mind when you try to contact us.
 Iceland is on Greenwich Mean Time making it four hours ahead of Toronto and New York and one hour behind London.